Shek Kong Airfield: RAF base (1938–1997)

-The British Army also operated a squadron of helicopters at RAF Sek Kong from 1970 until 1993, performing observation / reconnaissance and troop-lifting roles on the Hong Kong to mainland Chinese border, and supporting the army on exercises.
-The Army Air Corps (AAC) unit was heavily involved in stemming the flood of illegal immigrants from mainland China.
+The British Army also operated a squadron of helicopters at RAF Sek Kong from 1970 until 1993, performing reconnaissance and troop-lifting roles at the city's border with mainland China, and supporting the army on exercises.
+The Army Air Corps (AAC) unit was heavily involved in stemming the influx of illegal immigrants from mainland China.
 No. 660 Squadron AAC operated from 1978 until the end of 1993.
 The AAC squadron, 50 years old at the time, was the last overseas unit using Westland Scout helicopters.